ivancupic4/address-book/README.md

 AddressBook .NET Core Web API project with SignalR and PostgreSQL database.

 This project provides functionality of an address book, with contacts and their telephone numbers.
-The notification for every controller action is sent to connected users via SignalR.
+The notification for every controller action is sent to connected users via SignalR hub.

 ## Postman requests testing
 Postman requests and appropriate headers and bodies of a request are listed in `SolutionItems/postman_requests_test.txt` file.